backstage/backstage/.changeset/swift-parrots-hammer.md

 '@backstage/backend-tasks': patch
 ---

-The task scheduler now has two new methods: `scheduleLocalTask` and `createScheduledLocalTaskRunner`, which can be used to perform local-only recurring tasks.
+Scheduled tasks now have an optional `scope` field.
+If unset, or having the value `'global'`, the old behavior with cross-worker locking is retained.
+If having the value `'local'`, there is no coordination across workers and the behavior is more like `setInterval`.
 This can be used to replace usages of `runPeriodically` helpers.